 1.2.
 Relay nodes

 Relay nodes are the nodes in Infinispan clusters that are responsible for sending and receiving requests from backup locations.
+If a node is not a relay node, it must forward backup requests to a local relay node.

 For optimal performance, you should configure all nodes as relay nodes.
-This increases the speed of backup requests because each node in the cluster can backup to remote sites directly without having to forward backup requests to local relay nodes.
+This increases the speed of backup requests because each node in the cluster can backup to remote clusters directly without having to forward backup requests to local relay nodes.

 1.3.
 Infinispan cache backups